SiyungCho/seroflow/docs/load.md

     - The file extension to use
     - Default: `.xlsx`
   - `on_error` *("raises", "ignore", optional)*:
-    - `"raises"`: Raises Exceptions terminating `Pypeline` execution.
+    - `"raises"`: Raises Exceptions terminating `Pipeline` execution.
-    - `"ignore"`: Ignores Exceptions terminating the `MultiExcelLoader` without terminating the `Pypeline` execution.
+    - `"ignore"`: Ignores Exceptions terminating the `MultiExcelLoader` without terminating the `Pipeline` execution.
   - `step_name` (str, optional):
     - The name of the loader step
     - Default: `MultiExcelLoader`"